ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 We see that like the ``setup`` method, ``on_initialize_simulants`` takes in a special argument that we don't provide.
-This argument, ``pop_data`` is an instance of :class:`~vivarium.framework.population.SimulantData` containing a handful of information useful when initializing simulants.
+This argument, ``pop_data`` is an instance of :class:`~vivarium.framework.population.manager.SimulantData` containing a handful of information useful when initializing simulants.

 .. note::